top of page

 Tracking Progress:

-To monitor the meadow's development, we've conducted baseline surveys of birds, animals, insects, flowers, and grasses with the help of Gemma Walker and Garry Hibberd of the NWT.
+To monitor the meadow's development, we've conducted a baseline survey of birds, animals, insects, flowers, and grasses with the help of Gemma Walker and Garry Hibberd of the NWT.

 What's on the Horizon: